templates

 }

 Without the typename keyword in line 2, the name std::vector<T>::const_iterator in line 2 would be interpreted as a non-type and, consequently, the * stands for multiplication and not for a pointer declaration.
-Exactly this is happening in line (1).
+This is exactly what happens in line (1).

 Similarly, if your dependent name should be a template, you must give the compiler a hint.